pmpk20/Microplastics/README.md

 Description:
 - The anonymised survey data has 1564 obs.
 - I am in the process of organising all the scripts, outputs, and data

-ToDo:
-- Check SetupScripts/* compile as desired, retain only necessary
+- Anonymised data and numbered scripts now available

+Process:
+- Run SetupScripts/ in numbered order
-- Work through all CVscripts to retain only EOP ones
+- Work through all CVscripts, will number these later.
-- Provide one input and one output Data rather than the current mix
+- Create tables/figures

 Author:
 Dr Peter King (p.king1@leeds.ac.uk)

 Last Change:
-23/01/2025
+30/01/2025